Birstall, West Yorkshire

-Birstall is a large village in the metropolitan borough of Kirklees, West Yorkshire, England.
+Birstall is a market and mill town in the metropolitan borough of Kirklees, West Yorkshire, England.
 It is part of the Birstall and Birkenshaw ward, which had a population of 16,298 at the 2011 census.
-Historically in the West Riding of Yorkshire, and part of the Heavy Woollen District, the village is approximately 6 mi south-west of Leeds and situated close to the M62 motorway.
-The village is situated between Leeds, Bradford, Huddersfield and Wakefield.
+Historically in the West Riding of Yorkshire, and part of the Heavy Woollen District, Birstall is approximately 6 mi south-west of Leeds and situated close to the M62 motorway.
+The town is situated between Leeds, Bradford, Huddersfield and Wakefield.

 History

 Birstall's name is derived from the Old English byrh and stall meaning a fortified site.
 The town is not mentioned in the Domesday Book but is alluded to as one of two settlements in Gomersal.
 Pigot's National Commercial Directory for 1828–29 listed it as one of the four villages which make up the township of Gomersal.

-The hill fort itself would have been situated high above the village, to one side of the present-day Raikes Lane, which heads towards Gildersome, and onto Leeds.
+The hill fort itself would have been situated high above the town, to one side of the present-day Raikes Lane, which heads towards Gildersome, and onto Leeds.
 In prehistoric days, trackways ran in various directions from one British settlement to another, one such settlement being on the top of Birstall Hill.
-This site was chosen for its central location amongst the nearby waterways and its accessibility to and from other nearby hill forts, such as Castle Hill at Almondbury in Huddersfield and Barwick-in-Elmet, near Leeds.
+This site was chosen for its central location amongst the nearby waterways and its accessibility to and from other nearby hill forts, such as Castle Hill at Almondbury in Huddersfield and Barwick-in-Elmet, in Leeds.
 Following the course of Fieldhead Lane towards Drighlington is the Roman road of Tong Street.
 This location would give Birstall a great geographical advantage, making it within easy reach of the main thoroughfares of ancient Yorkshire.

 A Roman tiled mosaic was unearthed at Birstall Smithies, a former early industrial slag smelting site, during excavations in 1965.
 This and a hoard of Roman coins discovered at the foot of Carr Lane, on what was then Birstall Recreation Ground indicate quite succinctly as to the prehistoric origins of Birstall.
 These coins, which were discovered in the 18th century, dated from 192 to 268 AD.

 A quarter of a mile up the hill from Birstall on Leeds Road, there was once a Roman watch tower.
 This observation point was built on the ridge or "brae" of the hill.
 One side overlooked the Birstall area, while the other looked downwards from Howden Clough and the valley towards upland Morley.
 This watchtower was known in the early 20th century to the local inhabitants as the Brass Castle, a corruption of Brae Castle.
 It followed the line of other such structures built in West Yorkshire, atop prominent projecting ridges.